ewm/managerreadme/README.md

 I fully support a remote culture.
 There are days I will choose to work remotely and days that I will be in the office.
 I would expect you all like to do the same.
 I would like us to make sure we create a healthy remote culture that works for everyone.

 Rules to live by:
 -  Always expect positive intent.
-Tone can be lost over chat so assume your colleague is coming from a positve place.
+Tone can be lost over chat so assume your colleague is coming from a positive place.
 -  Keep important information accessible for everyone.
 Overcommunicate if you need to.
 -  Embrace asynchronous communication.
 -  Expect structure with meetings and processes to support a remote team.